ravachol/kew/README.md

  * Supports lyrics through .lrc files, embedded SYLT (Mp3) or Vorbis comments (Flac,Ogg,Opus).
  * Use themes or colors derived from covers.

+ *kew displays it's status in Discord by default, but this can be disabled both in Discord and in the kew config file kewrc.

  ## ⚠️ This repository has moved to Codeberg!
 Active development and issue tracking now happens at [Codeberg](https://codeberg.org/ravachol/kew).